Prem Krishna Khanna

 Prem Kishan Khanna (2 January 1894 - 3 August 1993) was an Indian freedom fighter and active member of the Hindustan Republican Association from Shahjahanpur, Uttar Pradesh.
 Khanna worked as a contractor for the Indian Railways and was a close associate of the noted revolutionary Ram Prasad Bismil.

 Khanna had a license to own a Mauser pistol, which was occasionally used by Bismil for his various revolutionary actions.
 He was arrested in the Kakori conspiracy case against the British Empire, prosecuted, and sentenced to five years of rigorous imprisonment for giving his arms license to Bismil, who used it to purchase 150 cartridges on his behalf, which constituted a criminal offense.
 He was released from jail in 1932.
 Later in life, he remained a bachelor and continued to work for Indian Independence.

 He was elected as Member of Parliament from the Shahjahanpur constituency in 1962 and 1967.

 He died on 3 August 1993 in a district hospital of Shahjahanpur.

 Birth

 Prem Kishan Khanna was born to Raibahadur Ram Kishan Khanna on 2 February 1894 in Lahore which is now in modern-day Pakistan.
-His grandfather, Dr. Har Narayan Khanna, was a Civil Surgeon in Western Punjab of British India.
+His grandfather, Dr. Har Narayan Khanna, was a Civil Surgeon in the Western Punjab of British India.
 Khanna's father served as the Chief Divisional Engineer for British Indian Railways, with headquarters in Shahjahanpur, a historic city in what was then known as the United Province of Agra and Audh, now Uttar Pradesh.
 At the time of Khanna's birth, his father was posted in Lahore, overseeing railway extensions in the state of Punjab, Pakistan.
-Khanna's father was honored with the title of Raibahadur by the British government for his honesty in his work and diligent discharge of his duties.
+Khanna's father was honored with the title of Raibahadur by the British government for his honesty in his work and the diligent discharge of his duties.